rorycsmith/rorys_blog/contact.md

 permalink: /contact/
 ---

-This is how you reach me
+This is how you can reach me:
+my email is rwordsmith@proton.me